Enjoy Bizet’s spectacular Carmen & Rossini’s Barber of Seville at Verona’s amphitheatre

 5 nights with breakfast at 4* Hotel Villa Quaranta

-2 dinners & 3 lunches with water, wine and coffee, opera tickets for 2 performances in stall seats at operas of your choice, all local transfers, entry fees & gratuities, services of our local tour manager, James Hill
+3 dinners & 3 lunches with water, wine and coffee, opera tickets in First Sector GOLD stall seats for both operas, all local transfers, entry fees & gratuities, services of our local tour manager, James Hill

-Travel to/from Gatwick, 3 dinners & 2 lunches
+Travel to/from Heathrow, 2 dinners & 2 lunches

 Weather Conditions for Verona in July are: